-Students will gain an in-depth understanding of the Microsoft Azure cloud environment covering computing, networking, storage and applications.
-Implementing and administering solutions to common information technology challenges in Azure will be covered through class discussions and hands-on work in Azure.
-Students will deploy infrastructure, platform and software 'As A Service' solutions as well as learn how to use each solution effectively.
-Students will leave with a working knowledge of implementation and administration of a Windows Azure environment along with a preparatory foundation for Microsoft Azure Cloud Certification.
+Students will gain an understanding of the Microsoft Azure cloud environment covering computing, networking, storage and applications.
+Implementing and administering solutions to information technology challenges through the lens of hosting web applications in Azure will be covered through class discussions and hands-on work in Azure.
+Students will deploy infrastructure and platform as a service solutions as well as learn how to use each solution to host web-focused software applications.
+Students will leave with a working knowledge of implementation and administration of a Windows Azure environment as seen through the lens of web and mobile application hosting as they intersect with software development.